BMW 3 Series (E90): 2008 Facelift (LCI)

 Styling changes included front and rear bumpers, wing mirrors, headlights, taillights, boot lid, wider kidney grilles and revised crease lines for the bonnet.

-The new 2009 – 2011 facelift (LCI) AWD models became known as "xDrive" models, unlike the previous 2006–2008 (pre-lci) AWD models, which were labeled as "xi" models.
+The new 2009 – 2011 facelift (LCI) AWD models became known as "xDrive" models, unlike the previous 2006–2008 (pre-lci) AWD models, which were labeled as "xi" or "xd" models.
 The new xDrive models received xDrive badges on the bumper and both the right and left sides right below the side marker lamps.

 For the interior, crash-activated head restraints were added to the front seats, the optional "Professional" navigation system was updated, iDrive was updated and the resolution of the display was increased.

 2010

 For the 2010 model year, the Sport, Lifestyle and Exclusive Edition were introduced for saloon and estate models.
 The 316d estate model was added, as was the 320d EfficientDynamics Edition saloon.

 Mechanical changes included compliance with the EU5 emission standard, EU6 emission compliance (optional) for the 320d and 330d models, power increases for the 318d, 320d, 325d and 330d models, the N54 engine in the 335i being replaced by N55 engine, and additional features for BMW ConnectedDrive.